The Glacier Express Train (or Gletscherexpress in German) is considered one of the most scenic Swiss Railway journeys in the country.

 Glacier Express Price

-The Glacier Express price varies depending on what sections of the journey you take, however for the entire trip from Zermatt to St Moritz the Glacier Express cost is CHF 152 for 2nd class and CHF 268 for 1st class and Excellence Class.
+The Glacier Express ticket price varies depending on what sections of the journey you take, however for the entire trip from Zermatt to St Moritz the Glacier Express cost is CHF 159 for 2nd class and CHF 272 for 1st class and Excellence Class.

-Yes, you read that correctly the 1st class and Excellence class tickets are the same price – however, the price difference comes in the seat reservation – see below for details.
+Yes, you read that correctly the 1st class and Glacier Express Excellence class prices are the same – however, the price difference comes in the seat reservation – see below for details.

 Glacier Express Tickets and Swiss Rail Passes